xmos/vocalfusion-rpi-setup/README.md

 - update the alias for Audacity
 - update the asoundrc file to support I2S devices
 - add a cron job to reset the device at boot up
+- add a cron job to configure the IO expander at boot up

 For XVF3510-UA and XVF361x-UA devices these actions will be done as well: